geomoose/gm3/docs/workshop/index.md

 ## Who is this workshop for?

 * Anyone wanting to have a WebGIS application for their users.
-* "GIS Admins" - People who have data and want to get it out.
+* "GIS Admins" - People who have data and want to serve it on the web.
 * Developers who don't want to repeat themselves.

 # Installing MS4W